AriaChen/AriaChen.github.io/_pages/cv.md

 {% include base_path %}

+Here is a link to my CV in [pdf](https://ariachen.github.io/files/XinyuanChen-CV.pdf).

 Education
 ======

 * M.Sc. in Advanced Computing, Imperial College London, 2020
 * B.Sc.
 (Hons) in Computer Science, The University of Manchester, 2019
 * B.E in Information Security, Communication University of China, 2019